timothydodd/handbrake-scheduler/README.md

 This project is licensed under the MIT License - see the [MIT License](/LICENSE) file for details.

+## Complete Media Pipeline Example

+When used together with AutoMk, you can create a fully automated media processing pipeline:

+1. **Insert Disc**: Place a Blu-ray or DVD in your drive
+2. **AutoMk Rips**: Automatically detects disc, rips with MakeMKV, identifies content via OMDB
+3. **File Transfer**: AutoMk sends the ripped MKV file to HandbrakeScheduler via HTTP
+4. **Transcoding**: HandbrakeScheduler queues and processes the file with appropriate presets
+5. **Final Output**: Transcoded file is saved to your media library with proper naming

+This creates a hands-free workflow from physical disc to optimized media file, perfect for building or maintaining a Plex library.

 ## Acknowledgments

 - [HandBrake](https://handbrake.fr/) for the excellent video transcoding engine
 - [ShellProgressBar](https://github.com/Mpdreamz/shellprogressbar) for progress visualization
 - Microsoft Extensions for hosting and configuration framework
+- [AutoMk](https://github.com/timothydodd/auto-mk) for seamless disc ripping integration